avirut/obsidian-metatemplates/README.md

-# obsidian-metamatter
+# obsidian-metatemplates
-Generate notes from templates using YAML front-matter (for obsidian.md)
+Take advantage of YAML front-matter in generating notes from templates